openTdataCH/netexRealisationGuideSwitzerland/docs/A4_annex_glossary.md

 Codes assigned to particular journeys (ServiceJourney, TemplateServiceJourney) when operated by trains.

 > **NeTEx XSD:** Specification of codes assigned to particular VEHICLE JOURNEYs when operated by TRAINs or COMPOUND TRAINs according to a functional purpose (passenger information, operation follow-up, etc.).
+>
+> **Transmodel:** A specification of codes assigned to particular VEHICLE JOURNEYs or JOURNEY PARTs when operated by TRAINs or COMPOUND TRAINs according to a functional purpose (passenger information, operation follow-up, etc.)

 → [Full documentation](09_timetable.md#TrainNumber)